TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	1. Add m4b files to bin folder of ffmpeg (4.4 plus)
 	2. Import tracks into mp3tag
 	3. Edit "title" fields as desired (full chapter names will take longer than simple Chapter 01)
-		- Ensure Tracknumber fields are filled with integers (can use mp3tag > tools > auto number wizard)
+		- Ensure track number is filled and in order (can use mp3tag > tools > auto number wizard)
 		- Ensure the Artist field is not empty
 		- Ensure the Album field contains no characters not allowed in a filename (?, :, etc)
 	4. Select all, right click > export > txt_taglist > Okay to create list.txt file